Parking Lot Maintenance 101 for Property Managers

 If you notice cracks in your pavement that are 1/8” or wider, they should be crack filled immediately to prevent them from growing and expanding.
 A large crack can generate migrating cracks, which will eventually result in failure of your pavement sub-base (i.e. potholes, raveling, alligatoring, etc.) Once your pavement sub-base fails, you will have no choice but to pay for an expensive replacement service.
 At Daniel B. Krieg, we use high-pressure air to clean cracks, followed by an application of rubberized sealant.

-If your lot is in the central or southeastern Pennsylvania or northern Maryland area, call or submit an online request for a free quote.
+If your lot is in the central or southeastern Pennsylvania or northern Maryland area, call or submit an online request for a free quote and get started on an effective preventative maintenance plan for your asphalt parking lot.

 Contact Daniel B. Krieg For A Quote